-Rwanda honors those killed in genocide that began 25 years ago
+Rwanda honors those killed in genocide 25 years ago

 The fighting ended in July 1994 when the Rwandan Patriotic Front (RPF), a Tutsi-led rebel movement led by Kagame, swept in from Uganda and seized control of the country.

-Official policy is to strongly discourage any talk of ethnicity, but the opposition says the tight control of the media and political sphere is also used to stifle dissent, something the government denies.
+Official policy is to strongly discourage any talk of ethnicity, but the opposition says the tight control of the media and political sphere is also used to stifle dissent.

+“The ruling party has decided to adopt dictatorship from early days after the genocide as they said they were protecting the national sovereignty but now I feel that should end,” opposition figure Victoire Ingabire told Reuters on the phone.

+“The government should let the opposition politicians work freely because denying them their rights will create problems.
+Twenty-five years is enough, the government should let people be free to express their opinions.”

 Editing by Katharine Houreld and Keith Weir